 Spendthrift trusts are ‘“created with [the intention] of providing a fund for the maintenance of another, and at the same time securing it against his own improvidence or incapacity for self-protection.”’
 Miller v.
 Kresser, 34 So.
 3d 172, 175 (Fla.
 4th DCA 2010) (quoting Croom v.
 Ocala Plumbing & Elec.
 Co., 57 So.
 243, 244 (Fla.
 1911)).
 A valid spendthrift provision prevents a beneficiary from transferring his or her interest in the trust as well as prevents creditors or assignees of the beneficiary from reaching any of the trust funds until they are dispersed to the beneficiary.
 Miller, 34 So.
 3d at 175 (citing § 736.0502(3), Fla.
 Stat.
 (2009)).
 Spendthrift provisions have long been recognized as valid in Florida and sections 736.0501-.0507 additionally provide for the enforcement of spendthrift trusts.
 Miller, 34 So.
 3d at 175; Waterbury v.
 Munn, 32 So.
 2d 603 (Fla.
 1947).

 Plaintiffs’ constitutional challenge to the Florida Trust Code’s provisions authorizing spendthrift trusts was based on the claimed lack of access to the court system to redress its harm, the inability to collect on the loan guarantee.
-This inability to collect, argued the Plaintiff, made the spendthrift trust law unconstitutional.

 The Court rejected this argument.